-The Second Source is proud to announce the launch of our inaugural mentorship scheme for women early in their careers.
+The Second Source launch our inaugural mentorship scheme for women early in their careers in 2018.

 One of the reasons we formed the Second Source was to start a sisterhood and shatter the culture of silence in the media.

 We know it can often be an intimidating and overwhelming arena to enter, especially for those from non-traditional backgrounds.
 We don’t want you to feel alone.

 We will be running the scheme again in 2020.
 Follow us on Twitter and subscribe to our newsletter to for updates.

 This is a mentorship scheme specifically aimed at women who are starting out as professional journalists, who are considering dropping out of the industry, or who feel like they need more direction.